hypernova-developer/Jenny/README.md

 Jenny is a lightweight, local-first system assistant and developer utility designed for performance-focused users.
 It provides deep hardware insights and automates routine system maintenance directly from the terminal interface.

-- **Current Version:** 7.2.1-LTS
+- **Current Version:** 7.3.5-LTS

 ---

-## Release Notes for JTK v7.2.1-LTS
+## Release Notes for JTK v7.3.5-LTS

-**Compatibility**: Jenny is being mroe compatible with Linux distributions at this release.
-The features on the Linux side will be less problematic in time with the next long-term support release.
+**Compatibility**: The CompileX module had such issues like the hard-coded config file path being wrong and Raylib being a must on Linux side.
+These were fixed on this release.
+**Final Dot Mark**: JTK v7.3.5-LTS is planned to be the last release having the tag `v7`.

 ---

 ## Core Features

 - **Hardware Diagnostic Engine:** Generates comprehensive hardware utilization reports (CPU, GPU, RAM, Storage, and Display Resolution).
-- **Update Management:** Scans and upgrades system applications via native package manager integration (`winget`).
 - **Cryptographic Security Vault:** Generates and stores cryptographically sound access credentials locally.
 - **Local Execution Architecture:** Designed with zero external API dependencies or cloud latency; all routines execute strictly on the local machine.
 - **Sentinel Core:** Performs heuristic process analysis and active network monitoring to identify unsigned binaries and unverified socket connections.
 - **CompileX Engine:** High-performance compilation utility built for aggressive execution speed and operational efficiency.
-  - *Note:* The CompileX module has been migrated from batch execution scripts to a compiled C++ implementation.
-  - *NOTE:* The CompileX module used in Jenny Toolkit CLI project is a different edition from the original one.
-The module from this project has the ability to be configured out of the code and be changed without being compiled again.

 ---

 ## Installation